 Biceps Tenodesis Animation

-This minimally-invasive surgical procedure is used to repair a rupture or partial tear of the biceps tendon in the shoulder, or to treat chronic tendinitis.
+Biceps Tenodesis is a minimally-invasive surgical procedure.
+Used to repair a rupture or partial tear of the biceps tendon in the shoulder.
 In this procedure, the Long Head of Biceps (LHB) tendon is reattached to the top of the humerus, relieving pain, discomfort and restoring stability and strength to the arm.
 The biceps muscle has two tendons that attach at the upper arm in the shoulder.
 That is why it is called the biceps.

 One of the two tendons of the biceps that is commonly damaged in the shoulder is called the Long Head of the Biceps (LHB) tendon.
 This tendon attaches at the top of the socket in the shoulder joint.

 The biceps tendon can become inflamed from tendinitis, can shift out of position, can partially tear, or can rupture entirely.